 What Type of Hermit Are You?

-Some hermits are parts of a couple and raise families completely off the grid in the wilderness.
+Some modern-day hermits are couples, some raise families completely off the grid in the wilderness.
 Some haven’t seen another person in years and have no idea who’s the current President.
-Some live in the city and have office jobs but stay in and order Chinese take-out instead of socializing.
+Some live in the city and have office jobs but after work they stay in and order Chinese take-out instead of socializing.
 This all depends on your choices and your options.

 Are you a pilgrim, a protestor, or a pursuer?
 How much disconnect do you want and need, and how much can you sustain?
 Answer these questions if you’re going off grid voluntarily.
 And answer them also if you’re preparing to be forced to go off-grid in the event of emergency.

 Masafumi Nagasaki.
-Here we have one of those vacationing hermit types, a former photographer who retired to a deserted remote island off Japan.
+Here we have one of those vacationing hermits, a former photographer who retired to a deserted remote island off Japan.
 Once a week he travels by boat to pick up food, water, and a weekly stipend from his family.
+In reality, he’s more of a recluse than a hermit.

 Despina Achladoti.
 A rare female hermit, the Lady of Ro lived on a Greek island with her husband and mother who died shortly after arrival.
 She moved there just before World War II and died in 1982, becoming a symbol of Greek pride for her heartiness and independence.
 She flew the Greek flag daily even in the middle of the war.